RadleighSmith/VideoGamesQuiz/README.md

 ***

+#### Issue:
+The background would move when the SweetAlert 2 pop-up appeared.

+#### Fix:
+I added heightAuto: false to the Swal.fire function inside the if statement.
+This prevented the background from shifting.

+#### Outcome:
+With this fix, the background now remains stable when the SweetAlert 2 pop-up is displayed, enhancing the overall user experience.

+***

 ### Unfixed Bugs

-Issue:
-The background shifts when the SweetAlert 2 popup appears.

 Issue:
 The hover effect on buttons does not reset on touch screen devices.